frothers/Frothers-FC/content/posts/2025/2025-winter-game-20.md

 ## Cup Final - A repeat of last years final

 Another year, another cup final for the Frothers.
-The whanau and the injured were out in force to cheer on the boys with the hope that if Spurs can break their cup hoodoo, so can the Frothers.
+The whānau and the injured were out in force to cheer on the boys with the hope that if Spurs can break their cup hoodoo, so can the Frothers.

 The Frothers started out strong with Farshid repeatedly breaking the line, first to hit the keeper in a one-on-one, but making amends with the second.